RECYCLED

 High Resolution Images

-Click here to download high-resolution files of the Corrugated Recycles symbol in English, Chinese, French, Japanese, and Spanish.
-Box users: just ask your corrugated supplier to help you get started.
+Click the links below to download high-resolution files of the Corrugated Recycles symbol in English, Chinese, French, Japanese, and Spanish.
+Box users: ask your corrugated supplier to help you get started.

 2025 Voluntary Standard for Repulping and Recycling Coated or Treated Corrugated Fibreboard and its Equivalent in the Old Corrugated Containers (OCC) Recycling Stream